Recommendations for You to Quit Smoking

 - After five years, the risk of suffering from throat, esophagus and bladder cancer is cut by half.
 At this time, the smoker has lost the need to taste tobacco and will be completely free of it.

-- In addition to reducing the chances of cancer, it also has benefits for emotional health, it will help you have more control over your life and will also save you a lot of money each year.
+- In addition to reducing the chances of cancer, it also has benefits for your emotional health.
+It’ll help you have more control over your life and will also save you a lot of money each year.

 Are you ready to quit smoking?